Shujin05/BrewHaven/README.md

 # BrewHaven (work in progress)

-Brew is a coffee shop website allowing users to order their favourite drinks and pastries
+BrewHaven is a coffee shop website allowing users to order their favourite drinks and pastries, with a dedicated admin panel for restaurant owners to manage orders and inventory.

 ---